Welcome to today's edition of the Rush 24-7 podcast.

 Everyone understands.

-Even with the energy, even with the stuff we have now, you would be kicked back many, many uh decades.
+Even with the energy, even with the stuff we have now, you would be kicked back many, many decades.

 Never mind the rest of the world, by the way.

-You know, I I've I've been to some places.
+I've been to some places.

-And the Taliban guys probably show up when they see them and say, what is that?
+The Taliban guys probably show up when they see them and say, what is that?

-Um but you're not going to see a lot of that.
+But you're not going to see a lot of that.

-And you're also not going to see any honesty from the scientific community about how absolutely chilling it is to not just free expression, but to research, to the expression of free ideas when you have the criminalization of obviously political differences.
+And you're also not going to see any honesty from the scientific community about how absolutely chilling it is to not just free expression, but to research, to the expression of free ideas, when you have the criminalization of obviously political differences.

 And this has become one of the hallmarks of the left.

-And this is a bit of a diversion, but you have to excuse me.
+And this is a bit of a diversion.

 I digress.